 We’re an expat family living overseas so our summer holidays (and many Christmas ones) involve long flights back home to the UK.
 On average, the journey door to door takes 24 hours.
 I have always hated the long flight back – however flying with young children (and at one point, three kids under 5) – things were taken to a whole new level.

 However much I try to tell myself otherwise, travelling on long haul flights with kids IS NOT FUN!
 Not one minute of it.
 It’s stressful and exhausting and literally I have seen myself cry my way through it.
 There are ways however to make it bearable… and despite what Pinterest says, this is nothing to do with bags of pom-poms, homemade sensory games or anything else along those lines.
 Believe me, the last thing you need when your bag is already stretched to bursting is to add random ‘fun’ bags to the mix!

 Put down the pom poms

 To make flying with young children bearable, it’s vital to make things simple for yourself.
 For toddlers, go heavy on the snacks (keep sugar highs at a minimum though), buy them a cheap present or two for bribery (this ALWAYS works) and of course make sure your devices are charged with battery packs and chargers on standby.

 Young babies don’t require much more than usual.
 They will sleep, eat, have a little cry, need changing and then go through it all again – for the entire flight.
 If they sleep in the bassinet, lucky you – but if not, they’ll sleep on you.
 I never travelled without my Ergobaby.
 Any baby carrier will do, as it will not only free your hands up, but will also allow you to nod off without the worry of dropping your little bundle of loveliness!

 I’ve put together a list of the most essential items for travelling with babies, toddlers and young kids.
-You can find it here.
+You can find that list here.

 Tantrums and breakdowns